Revisit Thoughtful Works

 Medium: Painting

-Inspired by the soft textures found in nature — like fur or plant fibres — this piece invites stillness.
-Supmanee’s layered brushwork creates a textured surface that feels warm and grounded.
-It captures a quiet moment in a natural landscape.
+Inspired by delicate natural textures, this piece invites stillness.
+Supmanee’s layered brushwork creates a surface that feels warm and grounded — capturing a quiet moment shaped by nature and emotion.

 Swathe of Confusion, 2021